 Does my home insurance cover landslides, mudflows and mudslides?

-None of these occurrences are covered automatically by homeowners insurance.
-It is important to understand that these are all separate occurrences, although they can be similar.
+Landslides or similar occurrences are typically not covered automatically by homeowners insurance.
+It is important to understand that these are all separate perils, although they can be similar in nature.
 Landslides happen when the ground is destabilized and shifts.
 Landslides are considered “earth movement,” which is excluded by standard homeowners insurance policies, but may be covered by purchasing a type of policy called “Difference in Conditions” (DIC).

-Mudflows are essentially a flowing river of mixed earth and water, and are covered by flood insurance or by a DIC policy.
+Mudflows are essentially a flowing river of mixed earth and water, and may be covered by flood insurance or by a DIC policy.
 Mudslides, on the other hand, happen when earth and rock shift downhill due to gravity and are not generally covered by any insurance policy.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits: